openstack-archive/valet/doc/ostro_release.md

     load spikes of tenant applications.
 Later, we will deploy more dynamic mechanism in the future version of Ostro.

--   High availability Ostro replicas run as active-passive way.
-When active Ostro fails, automatically the passive one is activated via HAValet.
-All data is updated in MUSIC database at runtime whenever it is changed.
-When the passive Ostro is activated, it gets data from MUSIC to initialize its status rather than from OpenStack.
-    Ostro also takes ping messages to show if it is alive or not.

 -   Runtime update via the Oslo message bus or RO Working on this.

 -   Migration tip Working on this.